Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

 ## Entering data {#track-enter}

 Your last consideration when building your database will be, how do you want your team to enter data into your database?
-There are many ways to enter data including using SQL statements, importing data, integrating your data collection platform and your tracking database, or even scanning forms using QR codes.
+There are many ways to enter data including manually entering data, importing data, integrating your data collection platform and your tracking database, or even scanning forms using QR codes.
 While some of those options may work great for your project, here we are going to talk about the two simplest and most common options: manually entering data into a spreadsheet view, and manually entering data into a form.

 ### Entering data in a spreadsheet view